 I am currently a Research Associate with the Health Policy, Organisation and Economics (HOPE) research group in the Centre for Primary Care, Division of Population Health.
 My interests lie in the areas of health service organisation and workforce, health policy and medical sociology.
-I have worked on several projects which have taken an ethnographic/qualitative approach to exploring the effect of Health Policy interactions with health services in practice, particularly at the primary care level including:
+I have worked on several projects which have taken an ethnographic/qualitative approach to exploring the effect of Health Policy interactions with health services in practice and am particularly focused on the primary care level including:

 - (Current) Changes to the General Practice Quality and Outcomes Framework - Evaluation of the introduction of the Quality Improvement incentive scheme.
 Commissioned by NHSE and funded via the NIHR Research Unit for Health and Social Care Systems and Commissioning (PRUComm), to conduct a rapid evaluation of the introduction, implementation and impact of changes to the Quality and Outcomes Framework (QOF).
 Research focus is on the introduction of two new Quality Improvement (QI) elements to the QOF system for Prescribing Safety and End-of-Life care, incorporated into the General Practice Contract 2019.